 Ray Tipper is co-author of Algarve Wildlife - the natural year.
 A life-long birdwatcher, Ray began his birding on the North Kent Marshes at the age of eleven.
 He left Britain in 1973 spending most of the next 22 years in Hong Kong.
 As a trustee of WWF he was intimately involved with its renowned Mai Po Marshes Nature Reserve.
 It was in Hong Kong that Ray turned to bird photography, which quickly became his major interest.
 Having gained associateship of the Royal Photographic Society in 1990, his photographs appear in journals and books throughout the world.

-Ray leads specialist birdwatching tours all over the world and since 1997 has led some 80 tours in Europe, North and Central America, Asia and Madagascar.
-He spends much of his time in the Algarve, where his intimate knowledge of its birds has been recognised by his appointment as a member of the Portuguese Rarities Committee.
+Ray leads specialist birdwatching tours all over the world and since 1997 has led more than 100 tours in Europe, North and Central America, Asia and Madagascar.
+He lives in the Algarve, where his intimate knowledge of its birds has been recognised by his appointment as Chairman of the Portuguese Rarities Committee.

 If you would like to find out more about Ray's trips email here...